renich/raet/README.md

 and vulnerabilty aspects.

-Elliptic Curve Cryptography, on the other hand, provides increases in security with lower performance requirements relative to over other approaches.
+Elliptic Curve Cryptography, on the other hand, provides increases in security with lower performance requirements relative to other approaches.
 LibSodium provides an open source Elliptic Curve Cryptographic library with support for both authentication and encryption.
 The CurveCP protocol is based on LibSodium and provides a handshake protocol for bootstrapping secure network exchanges of information.